makcandrov/lock-notify/README.md

 drop(guard);
 ```

 When `try_write_or` fails, the callback is queued.
-When the write guard is dropped, every queued callback is called in FIFO order — without holding any lock.
+Queued callbacks are flushed in FIFO order — without holding any lock — when either:

+- a write guard is dropped, or
+- the last active read guard is dropped (if callbacks were queued while readers held the lock).

 ## Callback semantics

-- Callbacks are called **after** the write lock is released, in registration order.
+- Callbacks are called **after** the lock is released, in registration order.
 - A callback is a notification, not a lock acquisition — the lock may already be held again by the time it fires.
 - Callbacks must be `FnOnce + Send + 'static`.
 - A panic in a callback does not affect subsequent callbacks.